Verso-Lab/lettercast/README.md

 ```bash
 poetry run python src/cli.py
 ```
-When prompted, you can:
-- Enter a podcast URL to analyze
-- Press Enter without a URL to use a default test podcast

 The script will generate a newsletter summary in the `newsletters/` directory.

 ### Local audio testing